Latest Numbers For Charleston Show New Home Closings and Prices Increase

-A total of 2,423 new homes were sold during the 12 months that ended in February, down from 2,427 for the year that ended in January.
+A total of 2,661 new homes were sold during the 12 months that ended in September, up from 2,632 for the year that ended in August.

-New home closings represented 16.7% of overall housing closings, down from the 18.3% of closings a year earlier.
-Following a year-over-year increase in January, closings of new and existing homes also increased year-over-year in February.
+Of the total number of closings, new home closings made up 21.0%.
+They made up 20.5% of closings a year earlier.
+Following a year-over-year increase in August, closings of new and existing homes also increased year-over-year in September.

 Pricing and Mortgage Trends

 Average price of newly sold homes had a 12.4% hike year-over-year to $260,541 per unit in September.
 This boost is higher than the 11.2% lift in August year-over-year.

 For newly sold homes, the average mortgage size saw a gain year-over-year along with new home prices.
 In September 2013, the average mortgage size on newly sold homes saw a 12.2% boost from a year earlier.
 In August 2013, average mortgage size on newly sold homes saw a 4.5% lift year-over-year from a year earlier.